vmware-tanzu/thepodlets/site/_episodes/020-kubernetes-operating-systems.md

 [00:01:32] BL: Hi.

 [00:01:33] CC: Hi.
-And me, Carlisia Campos.
+And me, Carlisia Thompson.
 Who’d like to get the party started and kick this off?

 [00:01:41] BL: Oh, I’m here.
 Let’s throw the gauntlet down.
 We’re talking about Kubernetes operating systems today.
 I have an operating system, a Mac, or I have Linux.
 I can run Kubernetes.
 What is a Kubernetes operating system and why should I even be thinking about this?